01-edu/public/subjects/ai/emotions-detector/README.md

 ## Emotions detection with Deep Learning

 Cameras are everywhere.
 Videos and images have become one of the most interesting data sets for artificial intelligence.
 Image processing is a quite broad research area, not just filtering, compression, and enhancement.

 Besides, we are even interested in the question, “what is in images?”, i.e., content analysis of visual inputs, which is part of the main task of computer vision.

 The study of computer vision could make possible such tasks as 3D reconstruction of scenes, motion capturing, and object recognition, which are crucial for even higher-level intelligence such as image and video understanding, and motion understanding.

-For this 2 months project we will focus on two tasks:
+For this project we will focus on two tasks:

 - emotion classification
 - face tracking

 With the computing power exponentially increasing the computer vision field has been developing exponentially.
 This is a key element because the computer power allows using more easily a type of neural networks very powerful on images:

-CNN's (Convolutional Neural Networks).
+- CNN's (Convolutional Neural Networks).
 Before the CNNs were democratized, the algorithms used relied a lot on human analysis to extract features which obviously time-consuming and not reliable.
 If you're interested in the "old school methodology" [this article](https://towardsdatascience.com/classifying-facial-emotions-via-machine-learning-5aac111932d3) explains it.
   The history behind this field is fascinating!
 [Here](https://kapernikov.com/basic-introduction-to-computer-vision/) is a short summary of its history.

 ### Project goal and suggested timeline